EGI-Federation/documentation/content/en/users/tutorials/filetransfer-gridstorage/_index.md

 -----END RSA PRIVATE KEY-----
 ```

-Which extract the private key in RSA format and we paste it in the windows that
+Which extract the private key in RSA format and you can paste it in the windows
-opens:
+that opens:

 ![WebFTS credential delegation](WebFTS-credential_delegation.png)

 And select the desired VO.
 Once the delegation is set it's possible to move to
 the following steps.

+**Warning**: please be careful and avoid sharing this information with any third
+party or saving this information in plain text.
+WebFTS uses the key to acquire a
+proxy certificate on your behalf as described previously and doesn't store it.

 ### Submitting a transfer